Difficulty

 - Make careful measurements when marking the locations.
 A 2 1/2-inch minimum clearance from any stud is needed to run the wires through smoothly.

-Drill the Holes
+Cut the Holes

-- Before drilling the holes, attach a trash bag with painters’ tape to the bottom of the wall to catch drywall dust.
+- Before cutting the holes, attach a trash bag with painters’ tape to the bottom of the wall to catch drywall dust.
 Wear a face mask or respirator mask to avoid inhaling the dust.

 - Even if the stud finder detects no wires or pipes, be careful to cut just through the wallboard and stop.
 Don’t push so hard that the saw blade punches all the way into the wall when it breaks through.